-Le Puy Camino is a one-stop-shop for information about the Le Puy pilgrimage route in France.
-I walked this route in the summer of 2016 and was surprised at how little information there was available for English speakers.
-This website is dedicated to helping English pilgrims prepare for this incredibly rewarding and challenging experience.
+When I hiked this route for the first time in the summer of 2016, I was surprised by how little information there was available in English online.
+This website is meant to help English pilgrims prepare for this incredibly rewarding and challenging experience.
 Bon chemin!

 El Camino de Santiago is an ancient pilgrimage route to the tomb of St. James the Great in Santiago de Compostela in Northwestern Spain.
 It is broken up into seven major routes through Europe with many variants still taking shape.
 The most popular route is The French Way (Camino Frances), which begins at the Pyrenees Mountains on the French border with Spain and takes about a month to complete (750km).
 Calling it The ‘French’ Way is a bit misleading, as it’s only in France for the first day.

-Starting from the monumental pilgrim town of Le-Puy-en-Velay in Auvergne, southern France, the route runs through the volcanic hills of the Velay region and the foothills of the Pyrenees before joining the Camino Frances in Saint-Jean-Pied-de-Port, on the French side of the Pyrenees mountains.
+Starting from the monumental pilgrim town of Le-Puy-en-Velay in Auvergne, southern France, the route runs through the volcanic hills of the Velay region and the foothills of the Pyrenees before joining the Camino Frances in Saint-Jean-Pied-de-Port on the border with Spain.

-It takes on average 4 to 5 weeks to walk Le Chemin du Puy.
-The 750km-long route is marked with white-and-red stripes throughout, as part of the GR65 French hiking-trail network.
+It takes on average 4 to 5 weeks to walk le Chemin du Puy.
+The 750km-long route is part of the GR65 French hiking-trail network and is marked with white-and-red stripes throughout.

-Similarly to the Camino Frances, the Chemin du Puy is a “classic” and much frequented pilgrimage route to Santiago.
-Pilgrims gather at the Puy Cathedral, a UNESCO World Heritage Site, to be blessed each morning before starting their pilgrimage.
-The whole route is filled with pilgrim churches, historic monuments, abbeys and cathedrals.
-The route will lead you through endlessly beautiful scenery and fascinatingly untouched historical cities and towns.
+Similar to the Camino Frances, le Chemin du Puy is a “classic” and much frequented pilgrimage route to Santiago.
+Pilgrims gather at the Le Puy Cathedral, a UNESCO World Heritage Site, to be blessed each morning before starting their pilgrimage.

-The Le Puy route and The French Way both helped me find an amazing (and unique!) sense of inner-peace and happiness.
-Coming home I was the fittest I’ve ever been, I had more friends in more places all over the world, my French was vastly improved, and I’d rediscovered a sense of purpose I hadn’t felt in years.
+Le Chemin du Puy and The French Way both helped me find an amazing (and unique!) sense of inner-peace and happiness.
+I came home the fittest I’ve ever been, had more friends in more places all over the world, my French was vastly improved, and I’d rediscovered a sense of purpose I hadn’t felt in years.
 But it took me 3 months to walk both the Le Puy route and The French Way (1515km).
 If you don’t have that long, you should investigate the differences between the routes and figure out the type of trip you want.

 Le Puy gave me a sense of peace and purpose, while the French Way gave me friendships and fitness.
 I finished my Camino a different, better person.

-The Le Puy route is little known, even in France, outside of hiking communities and the towns it affects.
-Most of the pilgrims along this way are French nationals on holiday and retirees who are only able to do a couple weeks on the route every year.
+Le Chemin du Puy is little known, even in France, outside of hiking communities and the towns it affects.
+Most of the pilgrims along this way are French nationals on holiday and retirees who do a couple of weeks on the route every year.
 Some of the French pilgrims I met along the way had been at it for over a decade!
 There are no massive pilgrim hostels like those notorious along The French Way, with hundreds of people in one room.
 You’ll have days along this route with only three or four other people in sight.

 (See the Speaking French page if the language barrier worries you.)